surprise-game-servers/minecraft/README.md

 Spins up a simple Minecraft server for you and your buddies.

+For other variations of this, check out the branches of this repo.

 ## Disclaimer

 Honestly, this isn't *as* good as [ITZG](https://github.com/itzg/docker-minecraft-server).
 This project has over 100 contributors and their scripting achieves so much more than what I have done here.